babasaraki/iandow.github.io/_posts/2016-08-26-How-to-debug-remote-spark-jobs-with-IntelliJ.md

 ![IntelliJ Debugger](http://iandow.github.io/img/IntelliJ_debugger.png)

-So, that's how you attach IntelliJ's debugger to a spark application running on a remote cluster.
+So, that's how you attach IntelliJ's debugger to a Spark application running on a remote cluster.
 Isn't that nice!